eventsauce-symfony/eventsauce-bundle/README.md

 #### Outbox repository

 By default, outbox messages are stored in a database.
-If you want to store them in a memory, please add a following configuration
+If you want to store them in a memory, please add the following configuration

 ```yaml